markusfisch/ScalingImageView/README.md

-Changing the scale type must happen in source since reading attributes would require a [declare-styleable][styleable] resource and a bit of overhead I think would outweigh it's value for this tiny class.
+Changing the scale type must happen in source since reading attributes would require a [declare-styleable][styleable] resource and a bit of overhead I think would outweigh its value for this.

 So you need to call setScaleType() like this:

 	scalingImageView.setScaleType( ImageView.ScaleType.CENTER_CROP );